kkumber/text-extraction-api/README.md

 source .venv/bin/activate
 ```

-<i>Note: It's recommended to use a virtual environment to install all dependencies to avoid conflicts with your other projects</i>
+> Note: It's recommended to use a virtual environment to install all dependencies to avoid conflicts with your other projects

 Install all dependencies: